 Origin of Browser Insights data

 Browser Insights relies on the performance.getEntriesByType('navigation') object to collect a number of metrics about page load performance.
 If Navigation Timing Level 2 is not supported, then performance.timing (Level 1) is used.

 The following graph from the W3C depicts the sequence of timing events for web page loads.

 Browser Insights collects the bare minimum amount of information, timing metrics, to show customers how their websites perform.
-It only collects timing metrics.
-In addition, Cloudflare does not track individual end users across our customers’ Internet properties.

-The performance beacon is loaded from https://static.cloudflareinsights.com/beacon.min.js.
-We use a third-party domain so that the script may be cached across many website loads.
-You may need to update your Content Security Policy (CSP) settings to be able to load this script.
-Learn more about CSP.
+The Browser Insights performance beacon loads from https://static.cloudflareinsights.com/beacon.min.js and uses a third-party domain so that the script is cached across many website loads.
+You may need to update your Content Security Policy (CSP) settings to load this script.